Skip to content

 Due to the modular nature of how ENS is designed, it is also possible to lookup the "primary name" of an address.
 This process actually uses forward resolution under the hood, you read that right - its just forwards resolution.

 To look up the primary name of a given address you must do a resolver lookup for addr.reverse and then query the name() field on the resolver.
 This name field returns the "preferred" name for the address.
-Note that the implementing client MUST perform a forward resolution on this name to verify the address matches the one you are looking up.
+You should always follow up a reverse lookup with a forward lookup to verify that the resulting name points back to the original address.
+If the address doesn't match, display the address rather than the reversed name.

 Please note that many libraries already have functionality to do this, you can read more about it in the Getting a Primary Name section.